Larry Kennedy (baseball): Professional career

 Near the end of June 1937, Kennedy and Corcoran attended a baseball school held in Des Moines, sponsored by the St. Louis Browns of Major League Baseball (MLB).
-At the event, he "fanned four of the eight batters he pitched against, wasted few balls, showed fine speed and a fairish hookball," according to The Home Journal.
+At the event, he "fanned four of the eight batters he pitched against, wasted few balls, showed fine speed and a fairish [curveball]," according to The Home Journal.
 Several Browns scouts were in attendance, and one commented "He throws easy.
-He's got plenty of size (Kennedy was six feet tall and weighed 170 pounds).
+He's got plenty of size.
 He ought to go some place with those powerful shoulders and good legs."

 Afterwards, Kennedy was sent two contracts by the Browns to sign.
 The contracts stated that he would attend training camp with Des Moines in the Western League, and if he was not retained by them, would go to a lower level team.
 He received much media coverage for going from Boys Town to professional baseball, and several articles compared him to Babe Ruth, one of the greatest players in the sport's history, who had also played as a left-handed pitcher and had been basically unknown prior to becoming a pro player.

 After the collapse of the Western League in 1938, Kennedy was sent to the Class B Springfield Browns instead of Des Moines.
 After spending the spring training period with them, he moved to the Class D Mayfield Clothiers of the Kentucky–Illinois–Tennessee League (also known as the KITTY League).
 Kennedy saw little action as a pitcher in 12 games with the team, and afterwards was transferred to the Siloam Springs Travelers in the Arkansas–Missouri League so he would have more of an opportunity.
 He was referred to in a scene in the 1938 film Boys Town, where one character says "One of our guys plays in the St. Louis Browns' organization!"

 After finishing his first year of professional baseball, Kennedy returned to Boys Town and began training every day in the gym for the 1939 season.
 In March 1939, he was given a trial by the Lincoln Links of the Western League.
 He made the team and played in seven games, pitching 41 innings and posting a 4–2 win–loss record with an earned run average of 4.02.
 After the season ended, Kennedy played in the Junior American Legion's "Little World Series" and caught the attention of Pittsburgh Pirates scouts, who promptly had him signed.
 He was assigned to the Class C Hutchinson Pirates, but suffered an injury to his arm which ended his professional career.
 Kennedy later played in local sandlots.